 Students may be awarded only one letter jacket from one activity.
 For example, a student who has previously been awarded a letter jacket for swimming will not be awarded another jacket for band.
-The district will provide only one jacket, one time.
+The district does not provide letters or jackets to eligible students.
+Purchase of these items are at the discretion of the student/family.
+Once eligible, students will receive purchasing information from their campus director.